 So, reaching Langtang valley, we will find the waved prayer flags, painted in bright colors and so the walls of Mani painted with different signs and symbols.

-You will need the following documents for issuing the trekking permit to trek in Langtang region:
+You will need the following documents for issuing the trekking permit to trek in the Langtang region:

 You will need the following permits for trekking in the Langtang region: